On the theory of Gordan-Noether on homogeneous forms with zero Hessian (Improved version): Introduction

-\begin{enumerate} \item Theorem~\ref{1st_main_th_of_gordan_noether} is not explicitly written in Lossen~\cite{clossen}, which tells us that Hesse was nearly correct in his intuition, when he said that if the Hessian determinant vanishes, then a variable can be eliminated by linear transformation. \item In this paper a ``self-vanishing system'' is defined and studied systematically. \item Our observations Lemma~\ref{rank_of_hessian_matrix} and Proposition~\ref{yamada's_proposition_3_page38} conciderably simplify the entire argument.
-I owe the proof of Proposition~\ref{yamada's_proposition_3_page38} to T.\ Maeno. \item In Lossen's paper~\cite{clossen}, the connection to the Lefschetz properties of Artinian rings is not indicated.
+The main differences with Lossen's paper are listed below. \begin{enumerate} \item Theorem~\ref{1st_main_th_of_gordan_noether} is not explicitly written in Lossen~\cite{clossen}, which tells us that Hesse was in some sense correct in his intuition, when he said that if the Hessian determinant vanishes, then a variable can be eliminated by a linear transformation. \item In this paper, a so-called ``self-vanishing system'' is defined and studied systematically. \item Our observation Proposition~\ref{yamada's_proposition_3_page38} considerably simplify the entire argument. \item In Lossen's paper~\cite{clossen}, the connection to the Lefschetz properties of Artinian rings is not indicated.

-\item In this paper it is proved that a cubic form in five variables is essentially unique, while in \cite{clossen} it is not necessarily clear. \end{enumerate}
+\item In this paper it is proved that a cubic form in five variables is essentially unique, while in \cite{clossen}, the provided proof is incomplete. \end{enumerate}

+In 2014, the first author published a version of this paper in Proceedings of the School of Science of Tokai University.
+But Lemma \ref{rank_of_hessian_matrix_corrected} of that paper contains a serious error.
+The error can however be fixed, and the second author has been added to the paper to do this.
+In the current version, Lemma \ref{rank_of_hessian_matrix_corrected} has been replaced by a weaker statement.
+Proposition \ref{yamada's_proposition_3_page38} has been replaced along with that, and section 8 has been added to complete the proof of Proposition \ref{svs_for_forms_with_zero_hessian_in_5_variables} (the new version of Lemma \ref{rank_of_hessian_matrix_corrected} does not suffice for this).
+Section 9 is due to the second author as well, and was inspired by the final remark (Remark 7.6) in the 2014 version of the paper.

+The second author has written some related papers on his own.
+In \cite{qtnsh}, the forms with zero Hessian are determined for $n \leq 4$.
+In \cite{hmgqt5}, using results of \cite{singhess}, the forms with zero Hessian are determined for $n = 5$.
+But the proofs diverge from the techniques in Gordan-Noether's paper \cite{GNzzz} on some points (see also remark \ref{linspanrem}).
+Non-homogeneous polynomials with zero Hessians are considered in \cite{singhess} and \cite{qtnsh} as well.
+In \cite{hessmalrank}, all these results are generalized to arbitrary dimension, with the zero Hessian condition replaced by that the Hessian matrix has fixed small rank (one less than the original dimension).